Beth Werlin, Deputy Legal Director for the American Immigration Council, discusses the recent...

 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in Tennessee paid $157.4 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Tennessee paid $133 million in state and local taxes in 2010, including $123.2 million in sales taxes and $9.9 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants are integral to Tennessee’s economy as students.